DMV License Suspension

 DMV License Suspension – Winning the DMV Hearing

-The DMV is subject to the rules of evidence, and objections based upon evidence can be entered to each of the documents the DMV intends to offer.
+The DMV is subject to the rules of evidence, and legal objections based upon evidence are entered at the DMV to each of the documents the DMV uses.
 More people lose the hearing when they don’t have a lawyer, for a couple of reasons – they use the opportunity to beg for a license and try to make the DMV see how much they need to drive, and they don’t know the legal objections to the documents.

 As a legal proceeding, the need to drive is irrelevant to the DMV hearing officer.
 When you walk into a hearing, you have a full license, and the DMV has a duty to examine the three legal issues of the DMV hearing (Whether there was valid probable cause, whether the police followed the procedures for a valid arrest, and whether they can prove driving a vehicle while above a .08% at the time of driving), to see if there is sufficient evidence to make a case.